Sparkomatic/figma-variables-broken-reference-checker/README.md

 This plugin is built with TypeScript and follows Figma's plugin development best practices.

+**Development Tools:**
+- TypeScript for type safety
+- Cursor AI for development assistance
+- ESLint for code quality

 ### Setup

 1. Install dependencies: `npm install`